microsoft/winget-cli/doc/specs/#1012 - Show dependencies.md

 Several packages require other packages as dependencies.
 The Windows Package Manager should be able to support declared dependencies and, as a first step to manage them, inform the user about any required ones.

 ## Solution Design
-The Windows Package Manager should be able to show package dependency information for each of the four different types of dependencies declared in the [v1.0 manifest schemas](https://github.com/microsoft/winget-cli/blob/master/schemas/JSON/manifests/v1.0.0/).
+The Windows Package Manager should be able to report package dependency information for each of the four different types of dependencies declared in the [v1.0 manifest schemas](https://github.com/microsoft/winget-cli/blob/master/schemas/JSON/manifests/v1.0.0/).

 * Windows Features
 * Windows Libraries
 * Package Dependencies (same source)
 * External Dependencies

-Only dependencies declared in the manifest will be shown, not the entire dependency graph.
+Only dependencies declared in the manifest/installer will be shown, not the entire dependency graph.

 ### install
 The install command will enumerate the dependencies of the package version being installed as follows: